drphilmarshall/GettingStarted/README.md

 ----------------------------------------------------------------------
 #### <a name="updating"></a>How do I get the latest version of the repository?

-This is typically in the master branch of the base (original) repository, so, after doing a "git status" to make sure you are in the right branch, do "git pull origin master".
+This is typically in the the the master branch of the base (original) repository, so, after doing a "git status" to make sure you are in the right branch, do "git pull origin master".

 If your local repo is a clone of a fork, you'll want to connect it to the base repo with "git remote add upstream ownersname:reponame.git", and then you can pull in changes from the base repo with "git pull upstream master".
 Don't forget to do "git status" before you pull.